SaiKoka19/FinCalc/README.md

 # FinCalc

 ## Overview
-The Financial Calculator is a Python based application that provides many important calulations needed in finance and business.
-From this calculator you can find Presen Value, Future Value, Simple Interest, Compound Interest, APR, EAR, Bond Value, Bond Current Yield, and Stock Profits.
+The Financial Calculator is a Python-based application that provides many important calculations in finance and business.
+From this calculator, you can find Present Value, Future Value, Simple Interest, Compound Interest, APR, EAR, Bond Value, Bond Current Yield, and Stock Profits.

 ## Calculations